TheLocehiliosan/yadm/yadm.md

               Disable the permission changes to $HOME/.gnupg/*.
 This  feature is enabled by default.

+       yadm.gpg-recipient
+              Asymmetrically encrypt files with a gpg public/private key pair.
+              Provice a key ID to encrypt against that public key.
+              If left blank or not provided, symmetric encryption is used instead.
+This feature is disabled by deafult.

 ## ALTERNATES
        When managing a set of files across different systems, it can be useful to have an automated way of choosing an alternate version of a file for